According to the National Multifamily Housing Council, there are over 18 million apartments in the United States alone.

 My favorite would be the under appliance wand that reaches low profile furniture to and clean dusty areas in those tough to reach areas.

-Again, this product isn’t a cordless, just want to remind you that.
+Again, this product isn’t cordless, just want to remind you that.

 Bottom line: The Shark Rocket DuoClean is another versatile option that’s cheaper than a Dyson V8.
-It has great performance on both hard floor and carpet thanks to the DuoClean head.
+It has excellent performance on both hard floors and carpet thanks to the DuoClean head.
 Also, it has more tools than the Dyson.
-The only thing that holds this back is the fact that it’s cordless but you’ll be saving close to $300 if you buy this instead of the V8.
+The only thing that holds this back is the fact that it’s cordless, but you’ll be saving a significant amount if you buy this instead of the V8.

 Even the Shark is too expensive.

 Fortunately for you budget-conscious folks, there’s the Hoover Cruise.